-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Androgel or its generic form Testosterone to help folks who have been diagnosed with decreased testosterone levels.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Androgel or its generic form, Testosterone, to help folks who have been diagnosed with decreased testosterone levels.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Androgel?

 - Why do life insurance companies care if I’ve been prescribed Androgel?

 - What kind of information will the insurance companies ask me or be interested in?